liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Usage.rst

 linear system Jacobian :math:`J = \frac{\partial f_I}{\partial y}`.
 If
 supplied, it must have the following form:

-.. c:function:: SUBROUTINE FARKBJAC(NEQ, MU, ML, MDIM, T, Y, FY, BJAC, H, IPAR, RPAR, WK1, WK2, WK3, IER)
+.. f:subroutine:: FARKBJAC(NEQ, MU, ML, MDIM, T, Y, FY, BJAC, H, IPAR, RPAR, WK1, WK2, WK3, IER)

-   Interface to provide a user-supplied band Jacobian approximation function (of type :c:func:`ARKBandJacFn()`), to be used by the :c:func:`FARKBAND()` solver.
+   Interface to provide a user-supplied band Jacobian approximation function (of type :c:func:`ARKBandJacFn()`), to be used by the :f:func:`FARKBAND()` solver.

    **Arguments:**
       * NEQ (``long int``, input) -- size of the ODE system